SeanScheetz/MicroLanguageCompiler/Project 2 - Newick Parsing/README.md

 - This does assume the tree at least has 1 node.

-- Multiple alphanumeric character labels are accepted, but every node must have a label.
-I remember you saying that was okay in class.
+- Multiple alphanumeric character labels are accepted.

+- questions.txt are questions I think of during the project